 YOU Are The Public in Public Health

-The Santa Cruz County Health Services Agency celebrates National Public Health Week, April 3-9, 2017.
+The Santa Cruz County Health Services Agency celebrated National Public Health Week, April 1-7, 2019.
 We would like to thank the Santa Cruz County employees, local businesses, cities within our County, and community members for supporting, celebrating, promoting and educating our community about Public Health during National Public Health Week.

 As a nation we're not nearly as healthy as we should be.
 But it doesn't have to be this way.
 With your help, we can make America the healthiest nation in one generation.

 Links & Resources

 Click on a poster below to open a .pdf document for printing and posting.
 Each poster contains a page in English and Spanish.

 The multicultural ad campaign titled “Join the Movement!” and “¡Únase al movimiento!” is part of an ongoing effort to improve the health of low-income families who are at greater risk of obesity and obesity-related health problems.
 The campaign features real Champions who are making healthy changes in their homes and communities every day to fight childhood obesity, and encourages all Californians to keep kids healthy by joining the movement.
 The campaign messages encourage everyone to be part of the movement by taking small steps that add up to big health improvements, like cooking healthier, being more physically active, and drinking more water.